KsNewSpace/Ks_MaskKSC/README.md

 - Stock fairings can appear in weird colors in the VAB (Fine outside of it)
 - I have to tinker with Kronometer or other settings to make the daytime make a little more sense.
 It should be 12 hours but it isn't?
+- Using the MAIN TUFX profile stuff turns transparent in the VAB / SPH.
+THat's the HDR option.
+I disabled it in the VAB_SPH config.

 My Complete Mod List
 ====================